OekoSolve-Public/SW_Development_Documentation/_docs/documentation/widget_development/basic_widget_api.md

 }
 ```

 We can now execute any of the previously found methods in the [`device.service.ts`](https://github.com/thingsboard/thingsboard/blob/master/ui-ngx/src/app/core/http/device.service.ts).
-Be aware tough `ThingsBoard` uses `Angular` under the hood meaning we do not block and then receive the result directly from the method, but instead work with a kind of promise.
+Be aware though `ThingsBoard` uses `Angular` under the hood meaning we do not block and then receive the result directly from the method, but instead work with a kind of promise.

 Meaning we can `subscribe` a `success` and `failure` method and those will be called once the method has `failed` or `succeded` to execute the given `Rest API` call.